50% of business owners have left no special arrangements regarding their share of their company if they were to die.

-If a business shareholder dies, is diagnosed with a terminal illness and life expectancy is less than 12 months, or a critical illness, if that option is chosen, Share Protection can provide a sum of money to the remaining business owners which they can use to help buy the deceased or critically ill business owner’s interest in the business.
+If a business shareholder dies, is diagnosed with a terminal illness or a critical illness, if that option is chosen, Share Protection can provide a sum of money to the remaining business owners which they can use to help buy the deceased or critically ill business owner’s interest in the business.

 The most common way to write the policy is for each business owner to take out either a Life Insurance or Life Insurance and Critical Illness policy written in trust for the other business owners.
 They also enter into an agreement, typically a cross option agreement.